vasudevanv/rpithesis/README.md

+***This latex template is no longer the recommended format.
+Please consult the RPI office of graduate education thesis preparation guide for latest guidelines.***

 # RPI Thesis Template
 Latex style files for preparing doctoral dissertations compliant with the requirements of the Office of Graduate Education at Rensselaer Polytechnic Institute.